xicodomingues/francinette/README.md

 ## Purpose:

-This is designed to function as a kind of moulinette that you can execute in local.
+This is designed to function as a kind of `moulinette` that you can execute in local.

 That means that by executing `francinette` it will check `norminette`, compile the code and execute the tests.

-This will give you more time to look at the code itself when doing a review, instead of worrying about compiling the cloned code.
+This will give you more time to look at the code when doing a review, instead of worrying about compiling and executing tests on the cloned code.

-You can also use it as local tests, that you can check your own code against it.
+You can also use it as a local test battery, so that you can test your own code.

 ## Install: